rustprooflabs/pgosm-flex/docs/src/routing-4.md

 ```sql
 CALL osm.routing_prepare_roads_for_routing();
 ```

+> ⚠️ The `osm.routing_prepare_roads_for_routing` procedure was added in PgOSM Flex 1.1.2
+> and is a significant deviation in routing preparation along with pgRouting 4.0.
+> This procedure should be treated as a new feature with potential bugs lurking.

 This procedure was created as part of the migration to pgRouting 4.0, see [#408](https://github.com/rustprooflabs/pgosm-flex/pull/408) for notes about